Pellet grills are great, but they work a little differently than their standard propane and charcoal counterparts.

 After all, we eat with our eyes and ears as well right?

-In this instance you are going to smoke/cook the steak at that medium 300°F temperature until you are about 20-25°F shy of your target doneness temp. (see below).
+In this instance you are going to smoke/cook the steak at that medium 300°F temperature until you are about 30-35°F shy of your target doneness temp. (see below).

-Then, you are going to CRANK your burners and the cook the steak as hot as you can on each side for about 2-3 minutes until they are a nice crispy and sizzling dark brown.
+Then, you are going to move the steaks to the Grill Grates and at the same time CRANK your pellet grill and the cook the steak as hot as you can on each side for about 2-3 minutes until they are a nice crispy and sizzling dark brown.
 Make sure to watch them closely so they don’t burn.

-Searing the steaks raise the internal temperature about another 15°F, and then when they rest afterwards they will rise about another 5°F, hopefully finishing at the perfect temperature.
+Searing the steaks raises the internal temperature about another 15°F, and then when they rest afterwards they will rise about another 5°F, hopefully finishing at the perfect temperature.

 When to Start Reverse Searing your Smoked Pellet Grill Steak

-As far as your target temperature to start searing the steaks, don’t be shy about moving them to the high heat sear too soon rather than too late.
+As far as your target temperature to start searing the steaks, don’t be shy about moving them to the high searing heat of the Grill Grates too soon rather than too late.

 It’s much better to be early than late.